abarciauskas-bgse/code_kata/cracking_the_coding_interview/tips.md

 * P(A | B) when A and B are mutually excludsive : P(A) + P(B)
 * P(A | B) when A and B are not mutually exclusive : P(A) + P(B) - P(A & B)

-## System Design and Memoray Limits: How to approach
+## System Design and Memory Limits: How to approach

 1. Solve for a small number of items.
 Develop an algorithm for this case
-2. For many items, how do you divde the data up amongst many machines?
+2. For many items, how do you divide the data up amongst many machines?
 Do the first 100 show up on one computer or across 100 (i%100)?
 About how many computers will you need?
 3. Address challenges of distributed computing:
    a.
 How does the system know which machine holds lookup data?
    b.
 Can data get out of sync?
 How do we handle that?